NATO expels 8 ''undeclared'' Russian intelligence officers | Law-Order

 "We can confirm that we have withdrawn the accreditation of eight members of the Russian Mission to NATO, who were undeclared Russian intelligence officers," a NATO official said.
 The official was speaking under customary condition of anonymity and can't be named in public.

-NATO also reduced the number of positions that Russia can accredit people for at the organization down to 10, the official said.
-No immediate clear explanation was given for the decision.
+NATO also reduced the number of positions that Russia can accredit people for at the organisation from 20 down to 10, the official said.
+No immediate clear explanation was given for the decision, which will take effect at the end of the month.

+Relations between NATO and Russia have been increasingly strained since Moscow annexed Ukraine's Crimean Peninsula in 2014.
+The two are at odds over Russia's nuclear missile development, aerial intrusions into NATO airspace and the buzzing of allied ships by fighter planes.

 "NATO's policy towards Russia remains consistent.
 We have strengthened our deterrence and defense in response to Russia's aggressive actions, while at the same time we remain open for a meaningful dialogue," the official said.